How To Beat a Possession of Stolen Property Charge

 • The property wasn’t stolen – If you can show the person who gave or sold you the items in question had permission to give or sell them to you, that means the property wasn’t stolen, removing the prosecution’s basis for the charge against you.

-• You didn’t know the property was stolen – This defense is difficult, as you have to take extensive steps to verify the goods you received weren’t stolen for it to apply.
-However, if you did your due diligence and can demonstrate you took the necessary steps to determine where the items came from, you could argue you didn’t know you had received stolen goods.
+• You didn’t know the property was stolen.
+This defense is difficult, as you have to take extensive steps to verify that the goods you received weren’t stolen before they can apply.
+However, if you did your due diligence and can demonstrate that you took the necessary steps to determine where the items came from, you could argue that you didn’t know you had received stolen goods.

 • You never had possession or control of the item(s) – If you never “possessed” the stolen items, the authorities have no justification for a theft charge.
 For example, if someone hid stolen items in your home or business and you didn’t know, you could argue you never had “possession” of the stolen property.

-• You were forced to receive the stolen property – If someone used force or threats to make you hold on to stolen property, you could argue you never intended to commit a crime.
+• You were forced to receive the stolen property—If someone used force or threats to make you hold on to the stolen property, you could argue that you never intended to commit a crime.

 Contact a McKinney Theft Defense Attorney Now

 Beating a possession of stolen property charge in Texas requires a skilled and experienced legal team.
-The McKinney theft defense attorneys at Rosenthal Kalabus & Therrian can develop a legal strategy to fit the charges against you.
+The McKinney theft or burglary lawyer at Rosenthal Kalabus & Therrian can develop a legal strategy to fit the charges against you.
 We’ll help keep the police and prosecutors from violating your rights.
-Call us today or complete our contact form for a free consultation.
+Call us today at (972) 369-0577 or complete our contact form for a free consultation.